On This Page[Hide][Show]

-Academic careers in higher education demand a high level of commitment, expertise, and dedication to research, teaching, and administrative responsibilities.
-The unpredictable nature of disabilities can have a profound impact on the trajectory of academic careers, making long-term disability insurance a vital safety net for individuals in this field.
+Academic careers in higher education require a high level of commitment, expertise, and dedication to research, teaching, and administrative responsibilities.
+The unpredictable nature of disabilities can have a profound impact on the trajectory of an academic career, making long-term disability insurance an essential safety net for individuals in this field.

-Disabilities can manifest in various forms, ranging from physical impairments to mental health conditions.
-In higher education, disabilities can pose challenges such as limited mobility, chronic pain, cognitive difficulties, and emotional distress.
-These challenges can affect an individual’s ability to meet deadlines, engage with students, deliver lectures, or participate in academic activities, ultimately affecting their performance and career progression.
+Disabilities can take many forms, from physical impairments to mental health conditions.
+In higher education, disabilities can present challenges such as limited mobility, chronic pain, cognitive difficulties, and emotional distress.
+These challenges can affect an individual’s ability to meet deadlines, interact with students, deliver lectures, or participate in academic activities, ultimately affecting their performance and career advancement.

-If you are a state-funded college or private university employee, you are likely covered by a disability insurance plan.
-Disability insurance coverage is available to most professionals in higher education careers, although you must meet certain requirements.
-For example, typically, you must work a certain number of hours each week and satisfy the elimination period in your policy.
+If you are an employee of a public or private college or university, you are probably covered by a disability insurance plan.
+Disability insurance coverage is available to most higher education professionals, although you must meet certain requirements.
+For example, you typically must work a certain number of hours each week and meet the elimination period in your policy.

-However, meeting the medical requirements to be eligible for long-term disability can be difficult.
-Insurance companies frequently deny long-term disability claims.
-Even if they approve your claim initially, they will probably cut off your benefits after two years.
-If you have received a long-term disability denial, Nick Ortiz and the experienced legal team at Ortiz Law Firm can help you get the benefits you deserve.
+However, meeting the medical requirements to qualify for long-term disability can be difficult.
+Insurance companies often deny long-term disability claims.
+Even if they initially approve your claim, they will likely cut off your benefits after two years.
+If you have received a long-term disability denial, Nick Ortiz and the experienced legal team at the Ortiz Law Firm can help you get the benefits you deserve.

-Working in higher education opens up a diverse range of career opportunities for faculty positions, administration, and student affairs.
-Below are some of the specific job titles commonly found in this field.
+Working in higher education opens up a wide range of career opportunities for faculty positions, administration, and student affairs.
+Below are some of the specific job titles commonly found in the field.
 These positions have different names at each institution, but this will give a sense of the careers that may have long-term disability insurance coverage.

 - Academic Dean